OpenSIPS/ansible-opensips-cp/README.md

 ----
 Current known shortcomings of the module:

- * The module can currently only work with MySQL back-end
  * Tools cannot be (granularly) configured - only default config can be used
  * Only one box can be configured